dxguard21/Administrator-Control-Panel/README.md

 Your panel can be accessed like this: http://{your host name}/admin/

 NOTE: I am continually changing things on this repo.
-When I feel a release is in order I will release a new version in the release branch.
+When I feel a release is in order I will release a new version in the releases.
 Otherwise the master branch is always changing and if you download it as a .zip file I do not garentee it to work as intended.
 So do so at your own risk.

 Version: 2.4.5
 If there are any issues please email me: me@laughingquoll.net